New Year, New CEO Mindset: My Annual Activities for Goal Setting

 3. Define Your Top 3 Priorities.

-Determine 3 priorities for 2025 that will move you closer to reaching the big picture.
+Determine 3 priorities for the year that will move you closer to reaching the big picture.
 (No more than 3!)

 4. Make Them SMART.